arorarahul/node-restful-api/README.md

 #Node, Express and Sequelize Rest-API boiler plate with database

-This is a straight forward boiler plate to buildhttps://www.npmjs.com/package/body-parser Rest API with express and sequelize to connect and fetch data from sqlite database.
+This is a straight forward boiler plate to build Rest API with express and sequelize to connect and fetch data from sqlite database.
+It also contains token based user authentication

 #### Third party node package managers used